browniebroke/django-tinymce4-widget/CONTRIBUTING.md

 ### Write Documentation

-Django Codemod could always use more documentation, whether as part of the official Django Codemod docs, in docstrings, or even on the web in blog posts, articles, and such.
+Django TinyMCE Widget could always use more documentation, whether as part of the official Django TinyMCE Widget docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at <https://github.com/browniebroke/django-tinymce4-widget/issues>.
+The best way to send feedback is to [file an issue][gh-issues].

 If you are proposing a feature: